Yousrry/Ivolve/README.md

 ![image](https://github.com/Yousrry/Ivolve/assets/172133196/ce40e5e9-d6aa-46ed-a61d-67da1392e7ea)

 ## key points to note while using terraform
-### - when provisioning the EC2 make sure to give it enough space (atleast 20 GB),and give it the pre-made key name yo be able to access it later !
+### - when provisioning the EC2 make sure to give it enough space (atleast 20 GB),and give it the pre-made key name to be able to access it later !

 ![image](https://github.com/Yousrry/Ivolve/assets/172133196/c0c68d84-c926-47ee-8123-2183b84fef37)
 ### - when provisioning the VPC make sure to enable DNS as later we will use Ansible dynamic inventory which requires puplic DNS